JuliaML/MLMetrics.jl/README.md

 -   Regression metrics (implemented in 0.1.0)

-The following types of metrics are soon to be implemented in `scorer`:
+The following types of metrics are soon to be implemented in `Metrics.jl`:

 -   Classification metrics (to be implemented in 0.1.0)
 -   Multilabel ranking metrics (to be implemented in 0.1.0)